Elijah Moore: Cleveland Browns

 On March 22, 2023, Moore and a third round pick were traded to the Cleveland Browns for a second-round pick.

 Moore began the 2023 season as the Browns second option at wide receiver behind teammate Amari Cooper.
 Moore's best performance on the season came on week 17 against his former team the New York Jets where he caught 5 of 6 targets for 61 yards and a receiving touchdown.
 Moore's week 17 performance was helped by both him and teammate David Njoku receiving an increased target share due to Cooper being listed on the Browns inactive list with a heel injury.
 Moore finished his 2023 campaign with 59 receptions for 640 yards and two touchdowns.
 In Week 13 of the 2024 season, he had eight receptions for 111 yards against the Denver Broncos.
 He finished the 2024 season with 61 receptions for 538 yards and one touchdown.

 On April 28, 2025, the Browns applied the unrestricted free agent tender to Moore following his visit with the Buffalo Bills.

 Buffalo Bills

-On April 30, 2025, the Buffalo Bills signed Moore to a one-year deal worth up to $5 million.
+On April 30, 2025, the Buffalo Bills signed Moore to a one-year contract worth up to $5 million.
+He made nine appearances (two starts) for Buffalo, recording nine receptions for 112 yards; he also rushed six times for 24 yards and one touchdown.
+Moore was waived by Buffalo on November 26, following the signing of Brandin Cooks.

+Denver Broncos

+On December 2, 2025, Moore signed with the Denver Broncos' practice squad after visiting with them the previous day.
+He was elevated to the active roster for the AFC Championship Game, making one reception for four yards.

+Philadelphia Eagles

+On March 25, 2026, Moore signed with the Philadelphia Eagles on a one-year contract.